 Interest Income.
-Interest income was \$5.3 million for the year ended December 31, 2017, as compared to \$3.7 million for the same period in 2016.
-The increase in interest income was due primarily to a larger relative portfolio of marketable securities during the year ended December 31, 2017, and, to a lesser extent, higher interest rates, as compared to 2016.
+Interest income was \$0.4 million for the year ended December 31, 2019, as compared to \$1.2 million for the same period in the prior year.
+The decrease in interest income was primarily due to the liquidation of our portfolio of marketable securities during the first quarter of 2018.